xbcsmith/epr-workshop/09-epr-cloudevents/00-intro.md

-## Intro to CloudEvents and EPR
+## Intro to CloudEvents

+# CloudEvents Technical Introduction

 ## Overview

-In this section we will cover the CloudEvents and EPR concepts and how to use them.

-Introduction — CloudEvents Workshop Session

-Welcome — in this workshop you'll get hands-on experience using CloudEvents with the Event Provenance Registry (EPR).
-CloudEvents is an open, vendor-neutral specification for describing event metadata and payloads so producers and consumers can interoperate across platforms, protocols, and runtimes.
-The specification focuses on a small, stable set of context attributes (for example `id`, `source`, `type`, `specversion`, `time`, `datacontenttype`, and `data`) and provides a layered model (base spec, extensions, format encodings, and protocol bindings) so the same event description can be expressed over HTTP, AMQP, Kafka, and other transports.
+This workshop provides hands-on experience implementing CloudEvents specification with the Event Provenance Registry (EPR).
+CloudEvents is a CNCF specification that standardizes event metadata and payload formats to enable interoperability across platforms, protocols, and runtimes.
+The specification addresses the fragmentation in how different providers publish events, where services on the same platform often use incompatible formats.

-In this session I’ll guide you through the practical steps of:
-- authoring CloudEvents that represent occurrences in an event-driven system,
-- storing those CloudEvents in the EPR to preserve provenance and enable auditing, and
-- retrieving and querying events from EPR to analyze event history and behavior.

-Why this matters
-- Interoperability: CloudEvents standardizes the minimal metadata needed for routing and processing so consumers don’t need custom parsing logic for each platform.
-- Decoupling: Producers and consumers can be developed and released independently; events describe facts, not destinations.
-- Portability & tooling: A common format makes it easier to share examples, mock events, and build reusable tooling (for testing, tracing, and replay).
-- Provenance & auditing: Persisting well-structured CloudEvents in EPR gives you an auditable trail while preserving the event semantics that other systems expect.

-What we’ll cover (high level)
-- CloudEvents fundamentals — core attributes, extension attributes, and the rationale behind a minimal event context.
-- Creating CloudEvents — authoring structured and binary-mode events and when to use each.
-- Versioning considerations — using `type` and `dataschema` to evolve event formats safely.
-- Protocol and encoding bindings — how the same CloudEvent maps to protocols such as HTTP and Kafka.
-- EPR integration — best practices for storing events for provenance, querying by attributes, and grouping events into receivers for organized handling.
-- Practical exercises — you’ll produce example CloudEvents, push them into EPR, and run queries to demonstrate real-world workflows.

-Audience & prerequisites
-- Developers and architects who design or consume event-driven systems.
-- Basic familiarity with JSON and HTTP is useful; no deep prior knowledge of CloudEvents is required — the workshop provides the essential context and hands-on steps.

-Expected outcomes
-By the end of the workshop you will be able to:
-- Create CloudEvents with appropriate core attributes and extensions for your use cases.
-- Map CloudEvents to common transport protocols in either structured or binary mode.
-- Persist CloudEvents into EPR and query them to retrieve provenance and audit information.
-- Reason about event versioning and when to change `type` versus `dataschema`.
-- Organize event receivers and design simple event grouping strategies for operational workflows.
+## CloudEvents Core Concepts

+### Event Structure and Attributes

+CloudEvents defines a minimal set of context attributes that describe event metadata without constraining the event data itself.
+The core required attributes include:

+- **`specversion`**: CloudEvents specification version (currently "1.0")
+- **`id`**: Unique identifier for the event within the event source scope
+- **`source`**: URI identifying the context in which the event occurred
+- **`type`**: Event type identifier, often reverse-DNS notation like `com.example.sampletype1`

+Optional standard attributes provide additional context:
+- **`time`**: Timestamp when the occurrence happened
+- **`subject`**: Subject of the event in the context of the event producer
+- **`datacontenttype`**: Content type of the data attribute value
+- **`data`**: The event payload containing domain-specific information

+### Protocol Bindings and Event Formats

+CloudEvents supports multiple transport protocols through standardized bindings.
+The specification defines how events map to HTTP headers and bodies, Kafka message structures, AMQP properties, and other protocols.
+Events can be transmitted in two modes:

+**Structured Mode**: The entire CloudEvent is encoded in the message body as JSON, with protocol-specific headers indicating the content type.

+**Binary Mode**: CloudEvent attributes are mapped to protocol-specific metadata fields (like HTTP headers), while the event data becomes the message payload.

+## Interoperability and Design Philosophy

+### Decoupling Producers and Consumers

+CloudEvents enables loose coupling by standardizing the "envelope" around event data while remaining agnostic about the payload contents.
+Producers and consumers can be developed independently, with events describing facts rather than destinations.
+This approach eliminates the need for custom parsing logic across different platforms and services.

+### Event Routing and Processing

+The specification intentionally excludes routing information from the event format itself.
+Protocol-specific routing (like HTTP URLs or AMQP routing keys) remains within the transport layer, allowing events to be redelivered, replayed, or routed through complex intermediaries without modification.

+### Schema Evolution and Versioning

+CloudEvents supports flexible versioning strategies through the `type` and `dataschema` attributes.
+The `type` attribute serves as the primary mechanism for consumers to identify compatible events, while `dataschema` provides optional schema information for tooling and validation.

+## Technical Implementation Patterns

+### Event Correlation and Tracing

+Extensions enable event correlation across distributed systems.
+The specification supports linking related events and implementing distributed tracing patterns through standardized extension attributes that preserve causality relationships.

+### Protocol-Agnostic Development

+Applications can process CloudEvents regardless of the underlying transport protocol.
+This enables testing with HTTP webhooks in development while deploying with Kafka in production, or migrating between message brokers without changing event processing logic.

+### Middleware Integration

+CloudEvents facilitate integration with event brokers, API gateways, and monitoring systems.
+Standardized metadata enables routing decisions, content filtering, and observability without requiring middleware to understand domain-specific event schemas.

 ## Links